kennette21/SimpleCoop/README.md

 # Use it yourself
 Please clone the reposity and run the application yourself if you are interested!

-I highly recommend using Pyenv (https://github.com/pyenv/pyenv) to manage Python versions. \n I built this application on Python 3.6 and Django 2.2.6 \n So create a virtualenv with that Python version and install the above version of Django. \n
+I highly recommend using Pyenv (https://github.com/pyenv/pyenv) to manage Python versions.

+I built this application on Python 3.6 and Django 2.2.6

+So create a virtualenv with that Python version and install the above version of Django.

-Then you should be ready to rock: activate your virtual env and run `python manage.py runserver`
+Then you should be ready to rock:

+activate your virtual env and run `python manage.py runserver`